Williamsrandrew86/SOL-data-project/README.md

 I created a data architure flow for the Data Engineering Zoomcamp 2024.
 This flows is for a batching processing.
 ![data architecture](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/Screenshot%202024-04-18%20011918.png)

-## 3. Objective

-The goal of this project was to build an end-to-end data pipeline.
-First setup a VM that can run Anaconda Python and can be accessed with an SSH key.
-Then create a BigQuery project through the Google Console that will store the data.
-This will require a policy role that allows access to read/write access to BigQuery.
-Followed by creating a DBT project within the DBT Cloud that connects to the BigQuery using the role that was created to access read/write access to BigQuery.
-A GitHub repository will also need to be created.
-Connect the GitHub account to DBT and port over the files and folders for the DBT execution.
-Finally use Looker Studio and connect it to the google console and give it access to the integrated dataset to create dashboards.

 ## 3.Technology Used

 The technology used for the project are as follows: